muratk5n/thirdwave/en/README.md

 ---

-Oh yes but they didnt have a Bill Clinton, or the centrist Democratic Party.
+Oh yes but they didn't have a Bill Clinton, or the centrist Democratic Party.

-US shootings: Norway and Finland have similar levels of gun ownership, but far less gun crime
+"Norway and Finland have similar levels of gun ownership, but far less gun crime"

 ---